cewing/codefellows_f2_python/source/session02.rst

 * ``$ python hello.py``   -- must be in current working directory
 * ``$ python -m hello``   -- any module on PYTHONPATH anywhere on the system
 * ``$ ./hello.py``        -- put ``#!/usr/env/python``  at top of module (Unix)
-* ``run hello.py``     -- at the IPython prompt -- running a module brings the names into the interactive namespace
+* ``In [149]: run hello.py``     -- at the IPython prompt -- running a module brings its names into the interactive namespace

 .. nextslide:: Running a Module